sakoula/HP-EliteDesk-800-G2-6700/README.md

 Mount the EFI partition of the macOS boot parition on `/Volumes/EFI`:

+1. create `EFI/CLOVER/drivers/UEFI` or erase everything in `EFI/CLOVER/drivers/UEFI` if it exists

-1. copy `ELITEDESK800_EFI/CLOVER/kexts/Other` from the downloaded file to macOS location `EFI/CLOVER/kexts/Other`
+2. copy `ELITEDESK800_EFI/CLOVER/kexts/Other` from the downloaded file to USB's EFI to `EFI/CLOVER/kexts/Other`

-2. copy `addons/HFSPlus.efi`, `addons/VirtualSmc.efi`, `addons/ApfsDriverLoader.efi`, `addons/AppleUiSupport.efi`, `addons/AptioInputFix.efi`, `addons/AptioMemoryFix.efi` from the downloaded file to macOS location `EFI/CLOVER/drivers/UEFI/`
+3. copy `addons/*.efi` and `addons/*.plist` from the downloaded file to USB's EFI to `EFI/CLOVER/drivers/UEFI/`

-3. copy `ELITEDESK800_EFI/CLOVER/ACPI/PATCHED/*` from the downloaded file to macOS location `EFI/CLOVER/ACPI/PATCHED/*`
+4. copy `ELITEDESK800_EFI/CLOVER/ACPI/PATCHED/*` from the downloaded file to USB's EFI to `EFI/CLOVER/ACPI/PATCHED/*`

-4. copy `ELITEDESK800_EFI/CLOVER/config.plist` from the downloaded file to macOS location `EFI/CLOVER/config.plist`
+5. copy `ELITEDESK800_EFI/CLOVER/config.plist` from the downloaded file to USB's EFI to `EFI/CLOVER/config.plist`

 ### Move kexts to `/Library/Extensions`
 [up up up](#)

+**February 2020** Starting with Catalina I do not do this step!

 The right way to load kexts is **not** by injecting them through clover but installing them in `/Library/Extensions` and building them into the kernel cache.